malan88/vimwiki/wiki/gastro/cocktails.md

 ## Cocktail portals
 Cocktail Codex breaks down all cocktails into 6 base cocktails everything else is a riff on.
 I'm going to follow a similar strategy here.
-Each link below consists of (a) the best rendition I've found of the base cocktail, and a lot of variations.
+Each link below consists of the best rendition I've found of the base cocktail and a lot of variations.

 Some of these will be stubs.
 I created them initially as a framework to which I